lmcrean/dottie/backend/routes/assessment/README.md

 ## Common Issues

-1. **Update Router Missing** - Fixed by commenting out missing update router in assessment/index.js
-2. **Port Conflicts** - Detail test has port conflict with other tests (EADDRINUSE on port 5000)
+1. **Port Conflicts** - Detail test has port conflict with other tests (EADDRINUSE on port 5000)
-3. **Path Resolution** - List test has path resolution issue for db/index.js
+2. **Path Resolution** - List test has path resolution issue for db/index.js

 ## To-Do

-1. Implement update router
-2. Fix path imports in assessment-list-success.test.js
+1. Fix path imports in assessment-list-success.test.js
-3. Ensure tests use unique ports to avoid conflicts
+2. Ensure tests use unique ports to avoid conflicts